StianOvrevage/ssdm-april22-loadtesting/README.md

     git clone git@github.com:StianOvrevage/ssdm-april22-loadtesting.git

-Install all the tools (you might want to do a `sudo ls` in advance to avoid `sudo` in script asking for password and breaking it)
+Install all the tools

-    bash installtools.sh
+    sudo bash installtools.sh

 PS: This will update your golang install to 1.18 and remove older versions if you have it installed.
 Go is generally extremely backwards-compatible so should not pose an issue!